inner-clarity/InnerSight/docs/index.md

 ### Testimonies

 > **Brother reflective**: \
 > "I am a holder of the Melchizedek Priesthood, I have served in multiple callings.
-My neurological condition requires specific adaptations for sensory regulation.
+My neurological condition requires specific adaptations for sensory regulation ([PTSD](https://inner-clarity.github.io/ClearPath/en/prenc)).
 For years I felt shame, until a understanding bishop told me: 'Your dignity before God does not depend on your neurodiversity'.
 Those words changed my life."

 > **Faithful member**: \
-> "In an interview with a leader, when I raised the need to use personal care items (PEPT), this leader questioned the legitimacy and made it clear that it was 'contrary for a worthy priesthood holder to use that or that it would look bad, or that it would be embarrassing' without understanding that it was not a whim but a neurological need.
+> "In an interview with a leader, when I raised the need to use personal care items ([PTSD](https://inner-clarity.github.io/ClearPath/en/prenc)), this leader questioned the legitimacy and made it clear that it was 'contrary for a worthy priesthood holder to use that or that it would look bad, or that it would be embarrassing' without understanding that it was not a whim but a neurological need.
 Although I felt misunderstood, I felt that God DOES know what is happening to me and that He DOES understand my heart."

 > **Returned missionary**: \
-> "During my mission, I was exposed to situations that made others uncomfortable, sometimes I have tics, I even emit unconscious verbal sounds (Tourette's Syndrome).
+> "During my mission, I was exposed to situations that made others uncomfortable, sometimes I have tics, I even emit unconscious verbal sounds ([Tourette's Syndrome](https://inner-clarity.github.io/ClearPath/en/tourette)).
 There were leaders who called my attention for 'disrespecting or being irreverent' but I did it involuntarily, I would have liked them to be informed about these neurological conditions.
 I am grateful to have had a loving and understanding mission president, I have had very patient companions, they made me feel that the Savior was taking care of me.
 I finished my mission with honor"

 > **Selfless mother**: \
-> "Many have told me 'why I didn't keep my son quiet' or that 'I was a bad mother' because I don't control my son (my son has autism), they even suggested the possibility of not going to church anymore.
+> "Many have told me 'why I didn't keep my son quiet' or that 'I was a bad mother' because I don't control my son (my son has [autism](https://inner-clarity.github.io/ClearPath/en/autismo)), they even suggested the possibility of not going to church anymore.
 They don't understand everything I go through daily, even so I receive strength from a Heavenly Father who loves me, the strength of a loving, faithful and good father husband, and the promise that if I remain faithful 'The Lord will carry me on his shoulders'.
 If others could have greater understanding, I would feel my burden a little lighter.
 But above all, I know that the Savior understands me perfectly, and that gives me peace."

 ---